 We have a secure network that filters websites and can track the history of any user.
 We also receive reports of any attempts to break our filtering, which we will follow-up on where appropriate.
 There will be no 3G access for students’ iPads and the school Wi-Fi has filters on it to block unsuitable content.

 No filtering can ever be guaranteed to be 100%, so we will combine our filtering programme with a school-wide digital citizenship programme where teacher-led cyber safety sessions teaches our students how to be good digital citizens and how to be safe when using the internet.

-Teachers will also use a tool called Teacher Dashboard, which allows for real time monitoring of what a user is currently looking at on their screen.
-This tool also allows teachers to view the contents of students school Google Drive accounts.
+Teachers will also be able to use tools which allow for real time monitoring of what a user is currently looking at on their screen.

-There will also be a User Agreement that students and parents will be expected to sign before a device is brought to school (see agreements).
+There will also be a User Agreement that students and parents will be expected to sign before a device is brought to school (see here).